carogaltier/covid-data-tracker/README.md

 <h1 align="center">COVID-19 REAL TIME DATA TRACKER</h1>

-<p align="center">A website builded with HTML, PHP, CSS and Vanilla Javascript that shows up-to-date and historical world COVID-19 data, including cases, deaths, recovered, critical, tests and vaccination status.
+<p align="center">A website built with HTML, PHP, CSS and Vanilla Javascript that shows up-to-date and historical world COVID-19 data, including cases, deaths, recovered, critical, tests and vaccination status.
 The data is presented in graphs (pie-charts, line charts) and maps making it easier to vizualize and understand.</p>

 ## Links